MuheBD/device_xiaomi_grus/README.md

-Copyright (C) 2018 - The LineageOS Project
+Copyright (C) 2019 - The LineageOS Project

-Common device tree for Xiaomi SDM710 based devices
+Device tree for Mi 9 SE
 ==============